mermaidpurse/wrapsher/docs/internals.md

 - Any references which were created were added to the local `_reflist` Wrapsher variable.
 Any unprotected references are destroyed.
 - Each local variable is then `unset`

+Most expressions in Wrapsher are syntactic sugar for function calls;
+internally, you can say Wrapsher uses a functional style or even that it is close to being a Lisp.

+## Funs

+Wrapsher's anonymous functions work by creating a special, single-use type for the lambda; by creating a `with` function that operates on that type and has the lambda's signature and body; and by creating a value of that type that contains a map of the variable bindings the lambda closes over, then wrapping that as a `fun` type so it can be passed around as a value.

+The `with` function is a real, named Wrapsher function operating on the single-use type.

+## Errors

+The `_wsh_error` is the standard variables to use to set an error condition.
+At each call level (i.e., when `_wsh_dispatch` is called), the variable is examined and the error is propagated if this variable is not empty.

+Each `sh` function body is wrapped in a single-execution `while` loop that can be `break`-ed when a function call sets `_wsh_error`.
+When this happens, context information is added to the error (a new line of call context information).
+The function body which called the function which threw the error now `break`s its own governing `while` loop, and so on.

+Try blocks are implemented as `while` loops of their own, so that errors can be caught.

+Wrapsher `while` loops are _also_ implemented as `while` loops, so at the conclusion of each, `_wsh_error` is examined so that `break`s that occur due to error propagation are distinguished from `break`s due to Wrapsher `break`s.

 ## VM Functions